isaacfungg/obsidian/2024w notes/CPSC 221/Week 12.md

  13   28 68  110

 ```
-How to make it 18?
+How to make it 18 subtree of 18?

 8. What is this big O(?)